 In Italy, in-depth, direct viewing of his works such as the Pietà, Sistine Chapel and Moses are matched by lectures and readings in class, and an academic excursion to Florence offers further access to his oeuvre.

-This course can be taken as a Writing Intensive course (ARTH 2096).
+This course can be taken as a Writing Intensive course (ARTH 2098) or an Honors course (ARTH 2910).

-This course has two course numbers, ARTH 2096 denotes the Writing Intensive course option.
+This course has two course numbers: ARTH 2098 denotes the Writing Intensive course option.